slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to mentor your kids?

 <!--
-- we are raising weak men and girls who need validation because their father wasn't there.
+- we are raising weak men and girls who need validation because their father wasn’t there.
 - teenagers = treated like children but expected to act like adults
-- the letter i wrote my kids after they born: you might think you want an expensive car, fancy watch and a huge car. but i'm telling you, you don't. what you want is respect and admiration from other people and you think having expensive stuff will bring it. it almost nver does especially from the people you want it.
+- the letter i wrote my kids after they born: you might think you want an expensive car, fancy watch and a huge car. but i’m telling you, you don’t. what you want is respect and admiration from other people and you think having expensive stuff will bring it. it almost nver does especially from the people you want it.
 - ask coolest moment of their week or favorite food.
 - monthly photo of your kid room and yearly lenghty video of your kid speaking
-- parents prevent their kid from dying but as they get older they shouldn't prevent them from living. this is difficult.
+- parents prevent their kid from dying but as they get older they shouldn’t prevent them from living. this is difficult.
 > *"The best thing to spend on your children is time.*
 > *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
 Children seldom misquote you.
-In fact, they usually *repeat word for word what you shouldn't have said.*
+In fact, they usually *repeat word for word what you shouldn’t have said.*
 -->

 > *"If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales."